 Día de los Muertos (Day of the Dead) is a holiday celebrated throughout the Americas and combines ancient Indigenous traditions and modern fanfare.
-It’s a whimsical and yet serious holiday that primarily takes place between October 31st and November 2nd.
+It is a whimsical and yet serious holiday that takes place between October 31st and November 2nd.

-Day of the Dead is literally a world away from Halloween and has more in common with the holiday of Thanksgiving as celebrated in Canada and the USA.
+Day of the Dead is literally a world away from Halloween and has more in common with the celebration of Thanksgiving in Canada and the USA.
 For many Mexicans — and particularly Oaxacans — Day of the Dead is the favorite holiday of the year, easily surpassing Christmas.

 Love rules the holiday as families believe that the souls of the departed return to visit living relatives.
 There is an abundance of food and drink, the favorites of the deceased.

 Family altars are vibrant and showcase the love for deceased.
 The living shower the deceased with food and presents and decorate the graves and recount their stories of their loved ones.
 Yellow is the most visible color on the altars decorated with bright marigold flowers (cempasúchil, see photo).

 A symbolic buffet of favorite food and drinks serves the deceased.
 Trails of marigolds lead like runway lights to guide spirits home back to their loved ones.
 The distinctive scent of marigolds are said to attract the spirits of the dead.
 Other flowers include Flor de Muerto and Cresta de Gallo (Cockscomb).
 Altars have candles that are important for their light and their smoke.
 Copal – the sap from the tree also used to make alebrijes – is burned for a sweet incense.